xiix0/scam/README.md

-You love your home and want it to be beautiful.
+Time to be aggressive.
+Go after a tattooed Virgo.